 But Grinduro is not just a bike race.
 It’s a celebration of cycling with as much emphasis on the fun as the ride, with excellent food, an impressive display of art and incredible handmade bikes, live music, camping and a festival atmosphere.

 In addition to fame and glory each winner will take home a little something special.
+Best of luck!

 THE BEST BIKE: You can ride any type of pedal-driven bicycle (no electric-pedal assist!), although we recommend a gravel, cyclocross or mountain bike for the Grinduro course.
 The ultimate setup is probably a disc brake-equipped gravel bike with high-volume tubeless clincher tires.
 However, at times a mountain bike is the better choice if you just want to enjoy the rough descent down Mt.
 Madarao.